What is a burner?

 You will normally feel a burner in only one arm.
 The pain usually goes away after a few minutes.
 If you have pain or numbness in both arms, or if the pain does not go away, call your doctor.
 These could be signs of a more serious problem.

 Burners are caused by damage to the brachial plexus.
 This is the bundle of nerves that supplies feeling to your arm.
 Burners often happen when the force of a hit or fall pushes the head to one side.
 This can stretch, pinch, or bruise the nerves.

 If you play a contact sport, you can get a burner when you tackle, block, or run into another player.
 There are 3 ways a burner injury can happen:

 - Your shoulder is pushed down at the same time that your head is forced to the opposite side.
 This stretches nerves between your neck and shoulder.

 - Your head is quickly moved to one side, pinching nerves on that side.

-You shouldn’t go back to playing if you have pain, numbness or tingling.
-Also refrain from playing if you aren’t able to move your neck in all directions or if your strength is not back to normal.
-You must be able to play your sport without problems from the injury.
+If you have pain, numbness, or tingling, don’t continue the activity that caused the burner.
+Refrain from playing if you can’t move your neck in all directions or if your strength is not back to normal.
+You need to let the nerves completely heal.
+If you don’t, you increase the chances of injuring yourself again.
+You must be able to play your sport without any lingering problems from the injury.